 Grant Berman started setting up compost bins in Newton during his sophomore year in high school, with the help of his friend, Max.
-Now in its second year of business, Grant has expanded Dirty Boys Composting to other towns, and has a blast teaching people about best backyard composting practices, while improving the environment and spending time outdoors.
-Grant, now a student at Middlebury College, has installed and maintains over 100 backyard compost piles, which are diverting nearly 120 tons of compostable trash per year from the waste stream.
-Grant thinks this is only the beginning of what’s possible.
-He and Miles Macero, his friend, co-worker, and honors bio study partner, are looking forward to continuing the spread of backyard composting throughout the area.
+Now in its fourth year of business, Grant has expanded Dirty Boys Composting to other towns, and has a blast teaching people about best backyard composting practices, while improving the environment and spending time outdoors.
+Grant, now a student at Middlebury College, has installed and maintains over 150 backyard compost piles, which are diverting 1000's of pounds of compostable trash per year from the waste stream.
+Grant thinks this is only the beginning of what’s possible, and is continuing to expand Dirty Boys Composting throughout Massachusetts.
 Contact Dirty Boys Composting to see whether they service your town!

 Dirty Boys Composting will quickly get your household compost pile up and running, so you can immediately be part of the movement to reduce waste and improve our environment.